ibm-cloud-docs/devsecops/devsecops-tutorial.md

 [IBM Cloud DevOps Insights](/docs/ContinuousDelivery?topic=ContinuousDelivery-di_working) is included in the created toolchain and after each compliance check evidence is published into it.
 You do not need to provide any configuration steps for DevOps Insights, the CI pipeline will automatically use the insights instance included in the toolchain.
 DevOps Insights aggregates code, test, build, and deployment data to provide visibility into the velocity and quality of all your teams and releases.

+### SonarQube
+{: #devsecops-ci-tool-integration-sonarqube}

+Configure SonarQube as the static code analysis tool for the toolchain.
+SonarQube provides an overview of the overall health and quality of your source code and highlights issues that are found in new code.
+The static code analyzers detect tricky bugs, such as null-pointer dereferences, logic errors, and resource leaks for multiple programming languages.

+With **Default Configuration**, the pipeline provisions a new SonarQube instance in the Kubernetes cluster that is configured in the **Deploy** step.
+This instance is provisioned during the first pipeline run and remains available to all the subsequent pipeline runs.

+If you want the toolchain to use an existing SonarQube Instance that you have provisioned on another host, use the **Custom Configuration** option.

 ### Optional tools
 {: #devsecops-ci-tool-integration-optional-tools}